DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

  - Eddie doesn't somehow have a plasma pistol

  THE STRIP
- - All Casinos' cashier rooms can now be robbed for caps and have guards outside, the keys can be found on the appropriate people
+ - Every Casino's cashier room can now be robbed for caps and have guards outside, the keys can be found on the appropriate people
  - Raised all Casino max winnings by 5000
  - Restored the 2 NCR Trooper sunbathers on the top of the embassy
  - Every Casino and the Lucky 38 Suite have Currency Converters inside